nicky-gspot/nicky-gspot/README.md

 This is Nicholas Glynos or as people like to call me Nicky G.

 Here are some basic facts about me that you should know...

-- git commit -m ✈️' This is my third year at RVCC and I plan to graduate in the spring.
-I plan to transfer straight to work after I graduate.
+- This is my third year at RVCC and I plan to graduate in the spring.
+I plan to transfer straight to work after I graduate. 🏫
 - I graduated from Watchung Hills Regional High School in 2020 and am now an assisant football coach at Watchung Hills Regional High School for six years.
-Go Warriors...
+Go Warriors... 🏈
-- My project that I am working on a 1:400 scale model airport in my basement.(Picture attacthed below)
+- My project that I am working on a 1:400 scale model airport in my basement.(Picture attacthed below) ✈️
-- I’m currently working at Sneakers Plus in Flemington as a assistant (family business)
+- I’m currently working at Sneakers Plus in Flemington as a assistant (family business) 👟
-- I’m looking for help with devloping a website for my model airplane small business shop
+- I’m looking for help with devloping a website for my model airplane small business shop ✈️
-- Ask me about anything about  aviation...
+- Ask me about anything about  aviation... 🛩️
-- How to reach me: call me 908-655-8075 or email me nickygfootball@gmail.com.
+- How to reach me: call me 908-655-8075 or email me nickygfootball@gmail.com. 📧
 - Fun fact: I love classic 70s and 80s rock and my favorite band is Guns N' Roses.
-I saw Slash, Lynyrd Sknyrd & the Doobie Brothers in concert.
+I saw Slash, Lynyrd Sknyrd & the Doobie Brothers in concert. 🎸
-Some pictures of my life Pictures
+Some pictures of my life Pictures 🌐
 Here is recent picture of my and my coaches for the football team.
-The head coah (pictured in the midle right above me kneeling down is a former super bowl champion Rich Seubert #69 for the NY Giants XLII against the patriots)
+The head coah (pictured in the midle right above me kneeling down is a former super bowl champion Rich Seubert #69 for the NY Giants XLII against the patriots) 🏈

 <img width="709" alt="Screen Shot 2022-09-01 at 10 41 32 AM" src="https://user-images.githubusercontent.com/112639180/187943399-c29e2dc1-4a29-4c97-86c2-c4943ccfeef4.png">